 I was raised a third-culture kid, hopping all over the world with my US Air Force family.
 I still live life like it's a boisterous game of passport bingo.

-I became location independent in 2009; since then, my business and I have thrived in various perches all over our beautiful world.
-I've lived in Cusco, Coromandel, Lauterbrunnen, Ölüdeniz, Zagreb, La Paz, Cape Town, London, Wilderness, Venice, the Carpathian mountains, the Arizona desert and Salt Lake City.
+I became location independent in 2009.
+Since then, my business and I have thrived in various perches all over our beautiful world.
+I've lived in old-town Cusco, the peninsular countryside south of Auckland, Lauterbrunnen, the paragliding-happy Turkish beach town of Ölüdeniz, the Kenyan coast, the Andean jewel of La Paz, Cape Town, London, the southern coast of South Africa, the Carpathian mountains, the Arizona desert and Salt Lake City.
 I've traveled on a somewhat less-permanent basis to many, many dozens more.

 I SPEND MY LIFE IN SEARCH OF BIG ADVENTURES.

 I started my journey into "extreme" activities in the summer of 2008 on a sportbike, carving along the legendary mountain roads north of Los Angeles.
 It wasn't long after that when, during an extended stint in South Africa, I met a skydiver in a ramshackle beach bar who explained to me that skydiving isn't necessarily something you do once and walk away from.
 Enraptured, I went for my first tandem just days later.
 Standing in the airplane door over the craggy landscape near Pietermaritzburg, I could already feel myself falling in love with human flight.